People often call me rude or unsocial but for some, I am a cool and friendly fellow.

 Trust me it’s not your fault.
 Maybe some of you saw me when I was engulfed with introversion seeking solitude, while some of you saw the extroverted version going out in the world.

 I wasn’t sure myself, whether I am an introvert or an extrovert.
 As I grow up I started to realize that I am both.
 I am an ambivert.

 Ambivert is the term for ‘extroverted introvert’ or ‘introverted extrovert’.
 An ambivert will have personality traits of both introvert and extrovert.
 Ambivert is like the grey area in the personality-type world.

 We are often misunderstood and mistaken for being unsocial, distant and sad while we are just being happy in our bubble.

-Most people I met and friends I made during my early twenties know me as friendly and outgoing girl.
-Lately I have been realizing that I was just trying to be more social and more ‘happening’, pretending to be who I am not.
+Most people I met and friends I made during my early twenties know me as a friendly and outgoing girl.
+Lately, I have been realizing that I was just trying to be more social and more ‘happening’, pretending to be who I am not.